 - To incrementally add features to Aha! that have been created in JIRA after your initial upload.

 You can also link features in Aha! directly to an existing issue in JIRA, this is separate from the JIRA import functionality and is done through the actions drop down on a feature card in Aha!
+Once you import -- or link your feature -- the connection between the issue and your feature will be active.

 Which issues are imported?